 Luckily, the same medicine that can help with your aches and pains can help regulate the fever itself.
-“Taking acetaminophen or ibuprofen will also help decrease your temperature but must be taken every four-six hours,” Dr. Thum says.
-You should always check with a doctor to see if it's safe for you to take acetaminophen.
+“Taking acetaminophen or ibuprofen will also help decrease your temperature but must be taken every four to six hours,” Thum says.
+You should always check with a doctor to see if it's safe for you to take acetaminophen or ibuprofen.

 7. Get Someone To Bring You A Thermometer

-Now this may seem annoying, but if you're really concerned about whether or not you're running a fever, the only thing you can do to actually know is to get a thermometer.
+If you're really concerned about whether or not you're running a fever, the only thing you can do to actually know is to get a thermometer.
 "The only sure way to check for a fever is to use a thermometer.
 You can buy these over the counter at a pharmacy.
-A fever is a temperature over 100.4 degrees Fahrenheit," Dr. Thum says.
-So, if you can get the energy to walk to the store, it'll be a worthwhile investment (plus, if this happens again, you won't have to wonder).
-If you're too weak, try calling a friend who's been there for you before, and seeing if they're able to bring you one.
+A fever is a temperature over 100.4 degrees Fahrenheit," Thum says.
+So, if you can muster the energy to walk to the store, it'll be a worthwhile investment (plus, if this happens again, you won't have to wonder).
+If you're confident that you're sick and potentially contagious, try calling a friend who's been there for you before and seeing whether they're able to drop one off on your doorstep.

 No matter how tired you're feeling, or how much you don't like doctors, if you truly don't feel well, you should try to see a doctor as soon as possible.
 "If it is a very high fever (usually 104 and up), get to an emergency room.
 You could be in need of medical attention," Backe says.

-If your fever is short-term, or lower than 103 degrees, there's things you can do at home.
+If your fever is short-term, or lower than 103 degrees, there are things you can do at home.
 "Fight the fever by staying hydrated, resting, taking meds to bring down the fever, and keeping tabs.
 [But] when in doubt, call a doctor," Backe says.
-Take care of yourself out there, and buy a thermometer.
+Take care of yourself out there, and buy a thermometer for next time.